- Savings and Investments

 11 Use of Personal Data and Intellectual Property

 11.2 In accordance with Irish data protection law, we may process, transfer and disclose the Individual User’s and the Intermediary's Personal and/or Sensitive Personal Data, and that of its Clients or Prospective Clients, for the purposes of:

 - providing the Services, managing accounts and complying with instructions;

 - verifying identity and taking credit decisions;

 - complying with laws and public duties;

 - monitoring and/or recording telephone calls and electronic transactions in order to carry out instructions accurately, to assist in improving the Services and in the interests of security and crime prevention; and

-- analysis in order to assess and improve the Standard Life Aberdeen group's business and the services it offers.
+- analysis in order to assess and improve the Phoenix Group's business and the services it offers.

 11.3 The Intermediary and the Individual User agrees that we may share its Personal and/or Sensitive Personal Data and, subject to the following paragraph, that of its Clients and Prospective Clients:

-- with companies within the Standard Life Aberdeen group, with appropriate regulatory authorities including the Central Bank; or
+- with companies within the Phoenix Group, with appropriate regulatory authorities including the Central Bank; or

 - as required by any applicable laws or regulations.